dpschaaf/google-street-view-python/README.md

 ```

-Default location of testing input and output csv files are as follows.
+The default location of testing input and output CSV files are as follows.

 ```
 "assets/csv/src.csv"